INTO-CPS-Association/UniFMU_DistributedCoSimDemo/readme.md

 This repository shows two examples of how to run a distributed co-simulation using the p2p distributed feature of UniFMU.
 The first example is about a co-simulation of one FMU, which is split into a proxy FMU and a remote model.
 The second example is about a co-simulation of three FMUs, in which each FMU is split into a proxy FMU-model pair.
-These examples relies on the following technologies:
+These examples rely on the following technologies (which need to be installed):
 - [FMPy](https://github.com/CATIA-Systems/FMPy) for the co-simulation of an individual FMU.
 - [Maestro co-simulation](https://github.com/INTO-CPS-Association/maestro) for the co-simulation of multiple FMUs.